Discover Crowdin’s core features required to help you make your products multilingual.

 Seamlessly add new content for translation to your Crowdin project, check translation status, merge new content, and more.

-Get feature branches translated independently from the master branch.
+Get feature branches translated independently from the main branch.

 Upload your PDF files and receive corresponding DOCX files right within your project.
 Get a preview and keep the original formatting.
 This is done via an external cloud service – ABBYY Cloud OCR SDK.

-Collect content from your app's store page to make translations and publish translations in just a few clicks.
+Collect content from your app's store page to do translations and publish them in just a few clicks.

 Send your source files to your project in Crowdin and pull translated content back.